openthread/ot-ns/ot-rfsim/ot-versions/README.md

 This contains the `ot-cli-ftd` and `ot-cli-mtd` binaries for a number of specific OpenThread builds of current or previously released codebases.
 Older versions can be used for testing legacy node behavior and backwards-compatibility.
 Newer versions typically have more features enabled.

 Versions are listed below.
-With each version tag, the directory in this OTNS repository is listed in which the code for that version is located as a Git submodule.
+With each version tag, the directory is listed in which the code for that version is expected to be located.
+Of these directories, only the `openthread` directory is included as a submodule in this repo.
+The `openthread-v*` directories are created on-the-fly by the respective build scripts by getting a historic commit from the `openthread` submodule repo.

 - v11 - `openthread-v11` - A Thread v1.2 codebase compiled with v1.1 version flag. (v1.1 codebase is too old to compile with OT-RFSIM.
 For this reason, a 1.2 codebase is used.)